 There are many options of where and how to go abroad with CSB/SJU.

-- Volunteer/Service-Learning Opportunities: Sponsored by the CSB/SJU Campus Ministry Offices and the IWL.
+- Volunteer/Service-Learning Opportunities: Sponsored by the CSB/SJU Campus Ministry Offices.
 These short-term international trips allow you to experience the country through service.

 - External Study Abroad: Students who wish to participate in a program not otherwise provided by CSB/SJU may apply independently through an external program.
 To get started, meet with a study abroad program manager to discuss your program and other academic matters.

 Start Your Search:

 - Attend a Study Abroad 101 session to explore all your study abroad options.

 - Meet with your academic advisor to build study abroad into your 4-year plan.

 - Attend a Study Abroad 201 session before applying for a semester or global fellowship program.

 - Begin to plan financially for your trip.
 Investigate scholarship & financial aid possibilities.